strohel/PyBayes-doc/_sources/README.txt

 estimation (Bayesian filtering) that is convenient to use.
 Already implemented are Kalman filter, particle filter and marginalized particle filter, all built atop of a light framework of probability density functions.
-PyBayes can optionally use Cython for lage speed gains (Cython build is several times faster).
+PyBayes can optionally use Cython for lage speed gains (Cython build can be several times faster in some situations).

+PyBayes is tested with Python 2.6, 2.7 and 3.1 (using 2to3).
 Future plans include more specialised variants of Kalman/particle filters and speed optimisations.

 PyBayes is being developed by Matěj Laitl, feel free to send me a mail to matej at laitl dot cz.
+See ChangeLog.rst file to review a list of most important changes in recent versions.

 Automatically generated **documentation** can be found at http://strohel.github.com/PyBayes-doc/